Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 For example, we have some logic on the server side that checks a submission for completion on a new field.
 This check is behind a feature flag.
 So if the flag is off, then the check does not happen.
 Simultaneously on the client side this same flag controls the display of the UI that allows users to fill out this new field.
 The issue now lies in our Cypress test, we can test client side with this UI disabled for a specific user, but on server side it may be enabled by default for that user.
 The test fails because client side expects the server not to check for this field since this feature flag is off and UI is hidden.

-There are a couple solutions for this:
+There are a few solutions for this:
 - We default all tests that use the flag to have the flag on.
 In the example above, all tests that will hit the server side check will have the UI enabled.
   - This is already being done for the time being.
   - Drawbacks: